kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/motivation.md

 💬 Answer **one** the questions in the padlet below.

 - Do you have a morning routine?
-- Which of the morning habits in the videos would you consider incorporating into your life?
+- Which of the morning habits in the video would you consider incorporating into your life?
 - If you could plan your ideal morning, what would it look like?
 </aside>